slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"Read to collect the dots, write to connect them."
 -- x@david_perell*

-### On classics

-> *"The great books are the books that never have to be written again."
--- Carl Van Doren [1885]*

-If you want new ideas, read old books.

-Most books are propaganda.
-Don’t read books made to make money; read the ones they want to ban.
-If you want better ideas, read better books.

-> *"The worst thing about new books is that they keep us from reading the old ones."
--- Joseph Joubert [1754]*

-> *"A classic is a book which people praise and don’t read."
--- Mark Twain [1835]*

 > *"I don’t believe in book recommendations lol.
 Reading what everyone else is already reading—especially books has minimal value (hardly a novel observation) therefore you should allocate your time differently.
 If everyone’s reading it, the insights are already absorbed into the zeitgeist or regurgitated online.
 Reading what’s obscure gives you asymmetric knowledge—potentially valuable ideas others haven’t yet mined.
 There’s a counter: sometimes it pays to understand why a popular book resonates.
 It’s less about the book itself & more about mapping the cultural moment or the biases of the masses.
 For this use case I just use chatgpt."
 -- x@signulll*

-## On writing
+### On writing

 <!--
-+ x@g_s_bhogal -- You’ll never know most of your beliefs, because you’ll never express them.
-To discover who you are, write.
-> *"What no spouse of a writer can ever understand is that a writer is working when he’s staring out the window.*
 #q["You can always edit a bad page.
 You can’t edit a blank page." -- Jodi Picoult [1966]

+> *"A writer is always unwelcome at the family table.
+Because we notice things.
+And then we use them."  -- Elizabeth Hardwick*
+> *"Good writing is supposed to evoke sensation in the reader - not the fact that is raining, but the feeling of being rained upon."  -- E.L.
+Doctorow*
+> *"What no spouse of a writer can ever understand is that a writer is working when he’s staring out the window.*
+> *"Your intuition knows what to write, so get out of the way."  -- Ray Bradbury*

+-- x\@g_s_bhogal] * You’ll never know most of your beliefs, because you’ll never express them.
+To discover who you are, write.

-- We don’t need ChatGPT to write letters and emails.
++ We don’t need ChatGPT to write letters and emails.
 Just send the prompts.
-- o poeta faz a sintese das coisas
++ o poeta faz a sintese das coisas
-5. I wrote down the funny stuff I overheard.
++ I wrote down the funny stuff I overheard.
 I learned to be like a ship’s rat, veined ears trembling, and i learned to scribble it all down.
-9. good writing is about telling the truth. we are species that needs and wants to understand who we are.
++ good writing is about telling the truth. we are species that needs and wants to understand who we are.
-13. become a better writer is going to help you become a better reader, and that is the real payoff.
++ become a better writer is going to help you become a better reader, and that is the real payoff.
-15. e.l.doctorow once said that: "writing a novel is like driving a car at night. you can see only as far as your headlights, but you can make the hole trip that way."
++ e.l.doctorow once said that: "writing a novel is like driving a car at night. you can see only as far as your headlights, but you can make the hole trip that way."
-45. when people shine a little light on their monster, we find out how similar most of our monsters are.
++ when people shine a little light on their monster, we find out how similar most of our monsters are.
-46. we write to expose the unexposed.
-If there’s one door in teh castle you have been told not to go through, you must.
++ we write to expose the unexposed.
+If there’s one door in the castle you have been told not to go through, you must.
 Otherwise, you’ll just be rearranging furniture in rooms you’ve already been in.
-47. Annie Dillard has said that day by day you have to give the work before you all teh best stuff you have, not saving up for later projects.
++ Annie Dillard has said that day by day you have to give the work before you all the best stuff you have, not saving up for later projects.
 If you give freely, there will always be more.
-49. becoming a writer is about becoming conscious.
++ becoming a writer is about becoming conscious.
-50. you can either set a brick as a laborer or as an artist.
++ you can either set a brick as a laborer or as an artist.

 Hints on emails:
 - Make the subject unique, meaningful, and easily searchable.